oib/SoulTribe/docs/README.md

 ### Timezone Support
 - Full timezone awareness with local time display and storage
-- Timezone hint in section headers for clarity
 - All times shown with appropriate timezone indicators

 ### Dashboard Improvements
 - Simplified Matches interface:
   - Uses fixed defaults (`min_score`=50, `lookahead_days`=3, `max_overlaps`=5)
-  - Always uses the logged‑in user automatically (no user id input)
+  - Always uses the logged-in user automatically (no user id input)
   - Renders only candidates with at least one overlap
 - Overlap chips show three columns (UTC • you • other) with date, time, duration; a "Propose this time" button creates a match (if needed) and proposes a meetup at that time.
 ### Meetup Flow